Life jackets and buoyancy aids

 While out on the water, both life jackets and buoyancy aids can make a big difference in keeping girls safe

 Life jackets and buoyancy aids help keep girls safe on the water

-Life jackets - keep the user afloat in an upright position with their head out of the water, even if they become unconscious.
+- Life jackets - keep you afloat in an upright position with your head out of the water, even if you become unconscious.

-Buoyancy aids - keep the user afloat while allowing them full movement.
+- Buoyancy aids - keep you afloat and allow full movement.

 One of these personal flotation devices must be worn:

-- if the participant feels they want to wear one.
+- If someone feels like they want to wear one

 A life jacket provides a higher degree of safety so may be worn in place of a buoyancy aid, but a buoyancy aid should not be substituted for a life jacket.
 Buoyancy aids and life jackets must be the right size for the participant and worn in accordance with manufacturer’s instructions and the classification of water.